Jacolo2017/Puppin/journals/jack-lemieux.md

 Last week to sprint through the final touches.
 Today I am finalizing all the CRUD for dogs and hopefully start and get a decent way into the public profile view.

+CRUD has been tested and is 100% operational (insert evil Palpatine laugh here).
+Now to dive into the front end and create the profile pages. the user view of their profile has run into a road bump.
+I need to map both accountData and dogData.
+I can't have two map functions without breaking the page.
+I'm working with the idea of flat mapping and I hope it will work out, but I am not really sure to be honest.
+I am planning on reaching out to Zhyn to see if she has some insights, her breathing JS and all.